space307/pure-index/README.md

 You can check this manually by just looping through the exports.
 It's time consuming and there is a chance of error.
 What if it's code is used by multiple repositories?

-We need to automate this process!
+Pure Index automates this process!

 ## Quick Start